peterkappus/panoflex/README.md

 - Add GOV.UK page layout template
 - Paginate full role listing
 - Associate roles to functions (initially by function_name) w/ error reporting

-### Next Up
-- Disallow entering a deadline before the start_date
-- Sort sub-goals by start date
-- redirect to parent goal when successfully creating sub-goal
-- Assign "owners" of goals (and their sub-goals) who can update progress and make changes.
-- Version control to see when/why/how/and by whom a goal change was made.
-- Ability to view old versions of goals
-- Add a RAG status based on % complete vs time remaining
-- Rename "deadline" to "end_date" everywhere
-- Ability to add comments to a goal
-- Browse goals by due-date quarter
-- Search for goals using free text
-- Add unit tests using [Factory Girl & Rspec](https://semaphoreci.com/community/tutorials/setting-up-the-bdd-stack-on-a-new-rails-4-application)
-- Start using the GOV.UK components instead of reinventing the wheel
-- Ween ourselves off of bootstrap and just use the standard GOV.UK CSS.

 ### Someday/Maybe
 - Search for role by name